 - The staff in the Highland Emergency Department is trained to be aware of the special needs of older patients, and the department offers streamlined services and elder-friendly features.

 - Highland's direct admission process simplifies admission for patients arriving from nursing homes or senior living communities.
 In many cases, the patient is able to skip the Emergency Department and be directly admitted to the Acute Care for Elders unit.

-- The Acute Care for Elders unit is collaborative health care environment where geriatricians, nurses, physical therapists, occupational therapists, social workers, nutritionists and pharmacists all work together to care for patients.
+- The Acute Care for Elders unit is a collaborative health care environment where geriatricians, nurses, physical therapists, occupational therapists, social workers, nutritionists and pharmacists all work together to care for patients.

 - Highland is a New York State designated Stroke Center.
-A response team, headed by a board-certified neurologist is available 24 hours a day, 7 days a week, and sophisticated brain imaging and monitoring equipment is on-site.
+A response team, headed by a board-certified neurologist, is available 24 hours a day, 7 days a week, and sophisticated brain imaging and monitoring equipment is on-site.